praveek/launch.en/help/launch-reference/managing-resources/rules.md

 The events that are available depend on which extensions are installed.
 For information about the events in the Core extension, see [Core extension event types](../../extension-reference/web/core-extension/#core-extension-event-types).

-**Note:** DTM provided page load, event-based, and direct call event types.
+>[!NOTE]  DTM provided page load, event-based, and direct call event types.
 This is no longer true in Launch.
 Rather than event types, Launch extensions configure different individual events.

 Only events are required.
 The conditions and exceptions are optional.